Health care heroes honored on National Nurses Day

 “I think we finally have hope for the first time in a year,” said St. Peter’s Health Partner’s Nurse Natasha Delehanty.

 The past year was one of the toughest years for health care workers because of the pandemic.
-Delehanty said she is beginning to se a glimmer of hope.
+Delehanty said she is beginning to see a glimmer of hope.

 “There was just so much fear, uncertainty, just the unknown every day,” Delehanty said.
 “It means more than it’s ever meant, Nurses Day.”